Cheapest Places in Northamptonshire to Buy a 3-Bedroom House in 2018

 Want to Know About Other Counties?

-This series of articles began with a look at the 'Cheapest Places in the UK to buy a 3-Bedroom House'.
-This was so successful that it seemed like a good idea to focus on individual counties.
+This article is one of a series which began with a look at the 'Cheapest Places in the UK to buy a 3-Bedroom House'.
+This proved so popular that it seemed like a good idea to focus on individual counties.
 So began what has become a labour of love with each article taking over 12 hours to research and prepare.
 The work doesn't stop there, of course, as each county needs regular updates to keep the information current.

 £100,000 to £150,000